kubedb/cli/docs/concepts/snapshot.md

 ## Snapshot Spec
 As with all other Kubernetes objects, a Snapshot needs `apiVersion`, `kind`, and `metadata` fields.
 The metadata field must contain a label with `kubedb.com/kind` key.
-The valid values for this label are `Postgres` or `Elastic`.
+The valid values for this label are `Postgres` or `Elasticsearch`.
 It also needs a `.spec` section.
 Below is an example Snapshot object.

 ```yaml
 apiVersion: kubedb.com/v1alpha1